PRAx Student Fellowship

 Film+Science

-The Film+Science Student Fellowship connects student storytellers with people, labs and programs across campus to create short documentaries about important research and issues in science.
-Fellows have access to filmmaking equipment and mentoring as they craft science into stories.
-Final films will be screened at an event in spring term at the end of the fellowship.
+In the Film+Science track, student storytellers connect with people and labs across campus to create short documentaries about important research and issues in science.
+Final short films are screened at an event in spring term near the end of the fellowship.

 These fellowships are open to undergraduate and graduate students from all colleges, departments and programs.
 The Film+Science Fellowship is ideal for students in the sciences keen to develop communication skills, writers and filmmakers seeking to explore science-related topics, or any students with a knack for narrative and a strong interest in documentary film and science.
 Prior documentary filmmaking experience is helpful but not required.
 Both experienced and first-time filmmakers will be selected to form a diverse cohort.
 Please make sure you meet the general eligibility criteria before applying.

 Fellows meet with mentors at least once a month as they develop and create their projects.
-Applicants should identify a science mentor in their application.
-Engaging with mentors prior to applying will help demonstrate the feasibility of your project and make a strong application, but it is not a requirement.
+Ideally, each prospective fellow should identify both a science mentor and a film production mentor in their application.
+One of your mentors must be affiliated with OSU.
+Engaging with mentors prior to applying will help demonstrate the feasibility of your project and make a strong application, but it is not required.

 • Science mentor: May be affiliated with OSU or a research agency (e.g., USDA, USFS).